NEW BRUNSWICK COAST IN 10 DAYS

 - Christ Church Cathedral

-In addition to the wonderful natural attractions of New Brunswick, the people of the Acadian peninsula, among others, were the highlight of my trip.
-If I had only one advice to give you for this trip that will undoubtedly be memorable, it would be to take the time to stop and chat.
+In addition to the wonderful natural attractions of New Brunswick, it is the inhabitants, those of the Acadian Peninsula among others, who are my ultimate crush.
+If I had only one piece of advice for you for this trip, which will undoubtedly be memorable, it would be to take the time to stop and chat.
 Let yourself be carried away by the stories punctuated by colorful expressions of the warm inhabitants of this province.
-These moments may be, as for me, your most precious memory.
+These moments will be perhaps, as for me, your most precious memory.ux.

-Feel free to leave me your comments on this itinerary.
-I hope it inspires you.
-Have a good trip, campers!
+Do not hesitate to leave me your comments on this itinerary.
+I hope she will inspire you.
+Have a nice trip, campers!rs!